Custom Proxy Configuration for Service Mesh

 This topic describes the process and API endpoints you can use to extend proxies for integration with Consul.

-You can extend any proxy to support Connect.
+You can extend any proxy to support Consul service mesh.
 Consul ships with a built-in proxy suitable for an out-of-the-box development experience, but you may require a more robust proxy solution for production environments.

 The proxy you integrate must be able to accept inbound connections and/or establish outbound connections identified as a particular service.
 In some cases, either ability may be acceptable, but both are generally required to support for full sidecar functionality.